This information applies only to the Original Course View. Your institution controls which tools are available.

 A question set is a collection of questions drawn from selected tests and pools.

-In the Original Course View, you can use question sets when you create tests.
+You can use question sets when you create tests.
 You choose how many questions you want in the set.
 The questions are randomly chosen each time a student takes the test.
 Question selection uses the same workflow as the find questions workflow, where you can use search and browse by metadata.

 You can include multiple question sets in a test.
 For each question set, you can specify these parameters: